Emilia Romagna GP: Imola race cancelled amid heavy flooding in northern Italy

 The casualties follow two deaths in the region caused by flooding earlier in May, with heavy rains having made a devastating impact on land that had been parched by a prolonged drought.

-Before the cancellation was announced, Ferrari said in a statement: "Our thoughts and sympathies are with the people of Emilia Romagna and Marche as they deal with the destruction caused by the heavy rain and flooding currently affecting the area."

-F1's only other Italy-based team, AlphaTauri, whose factory is in nearby Faenza, said they were "very concerned" by the situation and taking action to "ensure the safety" of their staff.
+Italy-based F1 team AlphaTauri, whose factory is in nearby Faenza, said they were "very concerned" by the situation and taking action to "ensure the safety" of their staff.

 "Scuderia AlphaTauri is very concerned about events unfolding over the past hours in Faenza and indeed in the whole Emilia-Romagna area, with flooding and heavy rain causing considerable damage," the statement said.